 Read more information on wildflowers hotspots in Western Australia here.

 Please note: this page is regularly updated with current wildflower information so be sure to check back regularly.
-Last updated: 28 September 2016.
+Last updated: 22 Aug 2017.

 - Geraldton: Take a walk along the Chapman River to view flowers, birds and reptiles.
 Join a volunteer either Saturday or Sunday on a guided walk.
 Ask Visitor Centre staff for time and departure point.

 - Pindar: Recent rains have the wreath flowers flowering nicely and they will only continue to improve.
 10 kms north of Pindar on the unsealed Pindar-Beringarra Road. .

 - Canna: Still few dry, with a small number of orchids present.
 Camping welcome behind the fire station.